Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Trajectory design

 For the sake of generality, we consider the case where the entire vector of design variables is to lie within some measure of proximity to the initial guess, which therefore constitute \textit{desired conditions}, denoted by $\mathbf{X}_d$.
 To this end, we define the constraint

-where the constant $\rho>0$ tunes how close the converged solution should be to the desired conditions and $\mathbf{W}\in\mathbb{S}_{++}$ allows one to select which entries of the design variables are meaningful for the proximity objective -- for example, we might be concerned only with the position entries in $\mathbf{X}$, or the initial/final states of the spacecraft along its trajectory, etc. For the sake of intuition, we consider $\mathbf{W}$ to be a diagonal matrix.
+where the constant $\rho>0$ tunes how close the converged solution should be to the desired conditions and $\mathbf{W}\in\mathbb{S}_{++}$ is a symmetric positive definite matrix, allowing one to select which entries of the design variables are meaningful for the proximity objective --- for example, we might be concerned only with the position entries of $\mathbf{X}$ or the initial/final states of the spacecraft along its trajectory.
+For the sake of intuition, we consider $\mathbf{W}$ to be a diagonal matrix.

-In addition to the proximity constraint, other operational objectives depending on specific requirements of each particular mission can be pondered and included either as hard constraints at the level of $\mathbf{F}(\mathbf{X})$, or via the use of inequalities, similarly to Eq.~\eqref{eq:prox_constraint}.
+In addition to the proximity constraint, other operational objectives depending on specific requirements of each particular mission may be pondered and included either as hard constraints at the level of $\mathbf{F}(\mathbf{X})$, or via the use of inequalities, similarly to Eq.~\eqref{eq:prox_constraint}.
 To keep this analysis as general as possible, such concerns are not going to be considered at this point.